ashuthe1/memCache/README.md

 # In-Memory Caching Library

-In-memory Thread Safe Caching Library in Golang with support for multiple eviction policies, Batch Processing and Persistence Storage
+In-memory Thread Safe Caching Library in Golang with support for multiple eviction policies, Batch Processing, and Persistence Storage

 ## Features

 - **Eviction Policies**: Supports FIFO, LRU, LIFO and allows user to define and integrate custom eviction policies.
-- **Thread Safety**: Utilizes `sync.RWMutex` for concurrent read/write access safety.
+- **Thread Safe**: Utilizes `sync.RWMutex` for concurrent read/write access safely.
 - **Batch Processing**: Supports setting and getting multiple key-value pairs at once.
 - **Persistence Storage**: Save cache contents to a file and load from a file.
 - **Complex Data Type Support**: Can store any type of value, including integers, strings, arrays, maps, and structs.